 The most relevant definition of complexity for this blog post is: (adj) “Not easy to analyze or understand; complicated or intricate.”
 Intuition of complexity is important if you are designing, writing, or reading software.
 If you are purchasing software, it is important to prioritize simpler options; it will be cheaper in the long run.
 In this blog post, I will discuss identifying complexity, why it’s bad, why simple is good, and how software engineers manage complexity.

 Before being able to manage complexity, it must be identified.
-In addition to the definition, it is helpful to know indicators and examples.
+Along with the definition, it is helpful to know indicators and examples.
 Seasoned engineers sometimes call these smells; complexity is not black and white, but more of an intuition.
-Things that appear simple now may become complex in the future.
+Things that currently appear simple may become complex in the future.

 Incomprehensible: Something complex is difficult to comprehend or articulate.
 It may have too many parts, or the interaction between the parts is complicated.